 Church – Pet Sematary (1989)

 Based on the book by Stephen King, Pet Sematary is about a family who discover the Pet Sematary and what lies beyond its boundaries.
 After the death of the family cat, church, a friendly neighbour helps Louis Creed bury the dead cat in an old Indian burial ground, only for church to return home, alive, the very next day!
 Pet Sematary is a dark and tragic film that’s well paced and full of shocks.
 Poor, smelly, Zombie Church is a little mean after returning from the dead, but he still manages to pull on our heart strings when he goes down for a second time.
 Play dead church..be dead!

 Cat from Hell – Tales from the Darkside: The Movie (1990)

 Another anthology, however this time with just one cat based story.
 Yet again, based on a short Stephen king story, Cat from Hell is about a Hit man hired to kill a black cat.
 Elderly wheelchair bound man Drogan belives that the cat has killed several other residents and that he is it’s next target.
 This dark tale is filled with suspense, plenty of gore and a real shock at it’s climax.

 Cute Killers – Strays (1991)

 Never has a bunch of cats looked more adorable then in strays, the Made for tv movie.
-However, I’m sure that the film makers were looking for a more different reaction, going by the serious cast and the moody atmosphere weaved on screen.
-Yet our kittie firends are more Awww than ARGHHH.
-The film sees a family terrorside by a bunch of strays when they move into a new home.
+However, I’m sure that the filmmakers were looking for a more different reaction, going by the serious cast and the moody atmosphere weaved on screen.
+Yet our kittie friends are more Awww than ARGHHH.
+The film sees a family terrorised by a bunch of strays when they move into a new home.
 The angry kitties seem to be more a result of a dousing than actually being mean. the close ups of the poor little critters shows that they have just been dunked in water, no wonder they look so unhappy.

 Clovis – Sleepwalkers (1992)